Spelt/ZXing.Delphi/README.md

 Just include the source files and add it in your existings projects and build the ZXing.Delphi source within your projects.

+##NEW WORK SHOULD BE DONE IN THE v3 BRANCH.
+Which will be the next master branch.

 ##Important note:
 In Delphi 10 Seattle it is necessary to setting the Focusmode to TFocusMode.ContinuousAutoFocus.
 Perhaps its necessary in earlier versions too.

 ###Changes